hengck23/solution-vesuvius-challenge-ink-detection/README.md

 ## 5. Submission notebook
- - The public submission notebook is at:
+ - The public submission notebook (clean version) is at:
    https://www.kaggle.com/code/hengck23/9th-place-final-ensemble-v1?scriptVersionId=136499959

  - The same learned weights from this repository are used in the submission notebook via the public dataset https://www.kaggle.com/datasets/hengck23/ink-weight-05a